jarekbryk/compbioftw/compbioftw.md

 - [UpDog](https://updog.co) A websites-hosting service (that supports your own domain names) run off your normal Dropbox or Google Drive accounts.
 The great thing about it is that you can put your R Notebook or text files there to have a refreshing page (30 sec. delay) with live coding session for your students to follow.
 Free!
 (Markdown support is paid extra).
 - [Awwapp - web whiteboard](https://awwapp.com) You draw/type something on your screen and your students see it and can contribute in real time.
 - [ASCIinema](https://asciinema.org) Recording you shell sessions is useful for your students, and this system let's you select the text in the recording and copy/paste it!
 What would be super useful though is a real-time shell recording system that would output the recording as-is (both commands and their output) to an accesible location like a website or even a file.
+- [Choose an open source license](https://choosealicense.com): great source to figure out in plain English what license to use for your open source project.

+### Some teaching ideology

+- Software Carpentry's founder Greg Wilson's book on teaching programming: [How to Teach Programming (And Other Things)](http://third-bit.com/2017/05/31/how-to-teach-programming.html).
+Free versions available [on his site](http://third-bit.com/teaching/), as an [epub](http://third-bit.com/teaching.epub), [mobi](http://third-bit.com/teaching.mobi) or as [a low-cost hard copy](http://www.lulu.com/shop/greg-wilson/how-to-teach-programming-and-other-things/paperback/product-23200026.html).

+- Stack Overflow's David Robinson's [Teach the tidyverse to beginners](http://varianceexplained.org/r/teach-tidyverse/).
+Very sensible, but do check the comments that point out the advantages of `base` R.

+### R tutorials I like

+- Pretty much anything [Jenny Brian](https://www.stat.ubc.ca/~jenny/) does, but in particular her UBC course [Data wrangling, exploration, and analysis with R](http://stat545.com) and her [Tutorial on purrr](https://jennybc.github.io/purrr-tutorial/index.html).

+- Above mentioned David Robinson's step-by-step demonstrations of teaching exploratory data analysis: [Modeling gene expression with broom: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics-broom/) and [Cleaning and visualizing genomic data: a case study in tidy analysis](http://varianceexplained.org/r/tidy-genomics/).

+- Julia Silge's amazing [text mining walkthroughs](https://juliasilge.com).
+She also has a book: [Text Mining with R](http://tidytextmining.com) (free  online version), [paid hardcopy](http://amzn.eu/iyxDk34).

+- Software and Data carpentry R lessons are very inconsistent in their depth and scope, but I think the [Data Carpentry R Ecology Lesson](http://www.datacarpentry.org/R-ecology-lesson/) is the best one to start with.

 Shell-fu
 ------------------------